 1. Installing too many plugins.

 Think minimal when it comes to installing plugins.
-The WordPress Plugin repository contains more than 50,000 plugins, which might make you feel like a kid in a candy store and want to try them all.
+The WordPress Plugin repository contains more than 55,000 plugins, which might make you feel like a kid in a candy store who wants to try them all.
 But if you install too many plugins, it’ll cause your site to bloat and run slower than a herd of snails traveling through peanut butter.
 (Okay...maybe not that slow, but you get the gist.)

 See here for more in-depth tips on how to pick the right WordPress plugins.